Creating Books Through the Browser

 >> exit

-books_path is a Rails helper method.
-It evaluates to /books or your book index page.
+books_pathafter a new book is created.books_pathis a Rails helper method.
+It evaluates to/booksor your book index page. -

 Add a new book and you will be redirected to the books index.
 The new book will show up at the end of the index.